ualberta-mueller-group/MCGS/README.md

 ```
 This creates the file `database.bin` and populates it with Clobber games whose
 dimensions are at most 3x3, and linear NoGo games whose lengths are at most 8.
-The database contains single subgames which are normalized and do not split
+The database contains sums of subgames which are normalized and do not split
 into more subgames.

 Games currently supported by the database: